See the latest vacancies and find out about working for MSF UKJobs in the UK

 Wellbeing was a high priority in the care provided.
 Whether supporting access to wellbeing apps, sourcing books to read, thinking about the food and drink provided or staff checking in with clients for a safe, physically distanced chat.

 - Why did MSF decide to work in the UK?

 All our responses across the world are based on an objective assessment of needs and our ability to respond.
 In the UK, our teams identified medical needs where MSF’s expertise could be of value and we responded accordingly.

 While it is very unusual for MSF to launch big activities in high-income countries, it is entirely normal for MSF to provide life-saving emergency humanitarian support where it is needed.

 With the pandemic preventing some of our staff from travelling outside of their home countries, it was sensible for those experienced people to deploy their skills to save lives during a genuine crisis situation in the country they reside.

 We are doing all we can to find ways to enable our staff to travel around the world to help in other locations too, but this is proving extremely challenging at this moment for many countries.

-So, with the resources we have, we are trying to make the best possible decisions about how to use our capacity to be as helpful as possible.
+So, with the resources we had, we tried to make the best possible decisions about how to use our capacity to be as helpful as possible.

 This will be different in different locations, partly because of varying levels of need for COVID-19 assistance and partly because of where we can send people and supplies.

-To be clear, our response in the UK is not at the expense of our work elsewhere.
+To be clear, our response in the UK was not at the expense of our work elsewhere.